ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

 ---|---
-n/a | Default (fallback if module can't determine value). badBot | Bad bots to be blacklisted. blogSpam | CMS blog comment spam. botNet | A botnet is a number of Internet-connected devices, each of which is running one or more bots. bruteForce | Credential brute-force attacks on webpage logins and services like SSH, FTP, SIP, SMTP, RDP, etc.
+n/a | Default (fallback if module can't determine value). badBot | Bad bots to be blacklisted. badHosting | Bad bot blocked from a hosting company, real users come from isp's. blogSpam | CMS blog comment spam. botNet | A botnet is a number of Internet-connected devices, each of which is running one or more bots. bruteForce | Credential brute-force attacks on webpage logins and services like SSH, FTP, SIP, SMTP, RDP, etc.